 Back to this delicious recipe using the almighty avocado!
 This avocado mousse is a perfect display of the avocados subtle nature in flavor, as it plays back up to dark chocolate and contributes to the velvety, creamy, and thick texture of the mousse.

-- ¼-1/2 cup of unsweetened vanilla almond milk (depending on desired thickness)
+- ¼ cup of unsweetened vanilla almond milk (adjust to your desired thickness)

-- 1 tablespoon of raw organic cocoa powder
+- 2 tablespoons of raw organic cocoa powder

-- ½ bar of your favorite high quality dark chocolate, chopped
+- ½ bar of your favorite high quality dark chocolate, melted

 - 1 tablespoon of coffee/espresso

 - GARNISH //